What Happens to Inherited Retirement Accounts?

 The Takeaway

 The most important thing about deciding which options to take here revolves around tax laws.
-If you want to ensure that your beneficiaries get the most out of your accounts after you are gone, please Click HERE to reach out to us at SouthPark Capital, and we can guide you through this complex process.
+If you want to ensure that your beneficiaries get the most out of your accounts after you are gone, please contact us, and we can guide you through this complex process.